iotaledger/wasp/documentation/docs/guide/core_concepts/core_contracts/governance.md

 ### `SetMinCommonAccountBalance`

-`SetMinCommonAccountBalance` sets the minimum storage deposit.
+`SetMinCommonAccountBalance` sets the minimum balanced to be held in the common account.

 ### `GetMinCommonAccountBalance`

-`GetMinCommonAccountBalance` returns the minimum storage deposit.
+`GetMinCommonAccountBalance` returns the minimum balanced to be held in the common account.

 - `ms` (`uint64`): the minimum storage deposit.